 - Resume Volunteer: Review, edit, and finalize a batch of college student resumes.
 This seasonal work occurs in the fall.
 Hiring, recruitment, or HR experience preferred.

 - Personal Statement Volunteer: Help students compose and edit essays for college and scholarship applications.
 This is a seasonal role, kicking off in August and concluding in January.
 Writing or college admission expertise preferred.
-Update: We are grateful to have enough personal statement volunteers for fall 2016 but anticipate needing new volunteers in summer 2017.

 - Social Mentors: Mentors offer our high school seniors one-on-one support, and provide opportunities for fun and enrichment by being a friend and role model.
 Mentors and students are matched in the fall of the student’s senior year of high school, and stay in touch throughout the student’s’ college career.
 Mentors are not required to make a financial commitment.
 Due to the ages of the students in our program, mentor candidates must be at least 25 years old, and must hold a four-year college degree.